wp-plugins/coupon-creator/readme.txt

 * Initial Release and 1st Version and 1st Plugin!

 == Upgrade Notice ==
-= 2.0.1 =
+= 2.0.2 =
-Fixes permalink flush on activation, a responsive admin, and more.
+WordPress 4.2 and Security Update

 == Frequently Asked Questions ==
 <h4>What if I have support questions?</h4>